 You can call me Milo, a childhood nickname, full-blooded Lakota.
 This site is dead but I still come here to read.
 RIP Tranquil Musings.
+I've moved on from this site but I try to post here and there.
 You don't have to pm me.
 I do not write for the pleasure of others.
 I'm just someone passing by and I'm cool with that.
-I'm 28 and no closer to my degree than a year ago haha.
+I'm 32 and a lifetime it seems has passed me by already.

 I have died so many times in my dream that I am starting to wake up eager to live.
 I enjoy writing stories especially from dreams more than poetry these days.
 Oh yeah dont steal my shjt.
 It's nothing special anyway.

 I am enthralled to the chase as the night horse continues to race among the dead.
 "Am I living or am I dead," says the lost soul along my way.

 "I don't know what you are talking about stranger," not giving the person the time of day, "We are only dreaming in a world as far as the universe will allow us to.
 So why would it matter?"

 "The real question is how far will your universe allow you to dream?"

 I tricked the poor soul, who thought she was dead but now she is happy believing she is only dreaming in a world that belongs to her, pointing at me and telling me to obey and serve her in a pompous sort of way.